heikele/Parsing-spoken-sentences-with-MAUS/README.md

 # Parsing-spoken-sentences-with-MAUS
 Examples of scripts for parsing spoken sentences with the Munich AUtomatic Segmentation toolbox in Python.

-All of these scripts require an empty "targetfile".
+All of these scripts require an empty "targetfile", there is one uploaded that is fit for purpose.

 # BASICS
 Covers how to upload audio files (.wav) and transcripts (.txt) to parse spoken sentences for word onsets and offsets and how to parse for phonemes.
+This is an especially useful way to identify onsets (or offsets) of target words.

+One example of cutting audiofiles based on parsed speech.
+This is especially useful as an automated mechanism for removing silences at the start and the end of audio recordings.
+This can also very easily be adapted for inserting silences into segments of speech, removing pauses etc.